Parenting In The Digital Age: How To Be An Awesome Parent

 Limits & Technology Milestone For Different Ages

 It’s important to take into account the age of your child when introducing them to technological devices such as smartphones and tablets.

-You want to be progressive in your approach to giving you kids digital devices.
+You want to be progressive in your approach to giving your kids digital devices.
 Many recommend not exposing children to smart devices before they’re 18 months old.
 This makes sense, as your child is in the most crucial stages of development at that age, and you don’t want technology to disrupt their natural development.

-As your kids grow to become preschoolers, you may want to slowly incorporate technology into their daily routine.
+As your kids grow to become preschoolers, you may want to slowly incorporate technology into their daily routines.
 Whilst this doesn’t mean enabling them to have access to social media networks, you should encourage them to use their device for educational purposes only.

 When your children are attending full-time education, they must have access to a digital device that will help facilitate their learning process.

 It’s important to educate them on how they can use their devices and encourage safe practices to ensure they’re not exposed to malicious online content.

 You may also want to consider giving your child devices such as a smartwatch that enables you to communicate with them, whilst being able to track their whereabouts.

 Now your child has reached a certain level of maturity, they’ll most likely want more access to digital devices, such as tablets and smartphones.
 Smartphones would be appropriate at this age, as your child will have grown to learn how to properly and safely use these devices.